MacNite/HiveScale/README.md

 > **Important:** Change `API_KEY`, `HIVEPAL_SERVICE_API_KEY`, and the PostgreSQL password before exposing the service to a network.

-The database schema (tables and indexes) is created automatically on first startup — no migrations to run.
+The database schema is created automatically on first startup — no migrations to run.

+For platform-specific deployment guides see:
+- [docs/docker-install.md](docs/docker-install.md) — generic Linux / VPS setup
+- [docs/truenas-install.md](docs/truenas-install.md) — TrueNAS Scale (Custom App)

 ### Manual / Local